ksu-cs-textbooks/cc410/content/y-milestones/old/fall-2023/02-documentation-testing.md

 ## Purpose

-The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Game Grub_, offering food of all kinds to celebrate our love of games of all kinds.
+The **CC 410 Restaurant Project** project for this semester is centered around building a point of sale (POS) system for a fictional restaurant named _Starfleet Subs_, based in the [Star Trek](https://en.wikipedia.org/wiki/Star_Trek) universe.

 The second milestone involves writing documentation and unit tests for our existing code base.
 Our goal is to adequately test each part of our code via **unit tests**, reaching 100% code coverage at a minimum.
 In addition, we'll add all of the required **documentation comments** in our existing code.